Use the voice parameter to specify a voice (numbering starts at 1 and continues up to 128, more than can possibly fit on a staff).

 Figure 8.17: Chords 2

-FOMUS uses a setting called vertmax
+FOMUS uses a setting called vertmax to determine the

 maximum number of notes allowed in a chord.
 For most instruments the appropriate value is 1.